 At Salon yesterday, Joe Conason wondered why Justice Kennedy and his colleagues didn’t attempt “to inform themselves about the realities of donor disclosure before overturning the century-old restrictions on corporate cash,” noting that “the Justices could have discovered quite easily” the section 501(c) “loophole” in the IRS code.
 It’s not new.
 (See, for example, “Groups hide behind tax code,” St. Petersburg Times, December 2006).

 The LA Times piece quotes a former FEC commissioner (and current election law adviser to Democrats) calling Justice Kennedy’s opinion naive and reflecting a “very uninformed view of how disclosure works.”
 Salon’s Conason goes with “cynically partisan.”
 The bottom line, though, is that “the electorate” is left uniformed.
 “Advent of the Internet” and all.
-And Congress, as the Times mentions in passing, has thus far been unable to enact a new disclosure law to—theoretically, at least—help rectify this.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+And Congress, as the Times mentions in passing, has thus far been unable to enact a new disclosure law to—theoretically, at least—help rectify this.Liz Cox Barrett is a writer at CJR.